-This would be a great gift for a baby shower or Christmas!
+Today, Jessica from This Too Projects is here to show us how to make a Fabric Car Seat Cover.
+This would be a great gift for a baby shower or Christmas or as we’re approaching spring!
 Jessica is a mother of 5 kids and still finds time to craft and do a little carpentry on the side as well!
-Check out here tutorial for a cute pencil, crayon and paper pad holder here for another great gift idea too!
-Thanks for taking the time to make this tutorial for us, Jessica…take it away!

 First of all, I really want to thank Sandra for including me in this series!
-I’ve been living vicariously through her blog for quite some time, now, and can’t wait to branch out and make some more sawdust of my own.
-(Much to my husbands dismay!)
+I’ve been living vicariously through her blog for quite some time now, and I can’t wait to branch out and make some more sawdust of my own–much to my husbands dismay!

 What you will need:

 - 1 ½ yard of main material (fabric A)